 - How does your right to express yourself–or feeling that you cannot–affect your life?

 - Is there more to free speech than the First Amendment?

 - Does free speech mean speech without consequence?

 The Youth Free Expression Program empowers youth with knowledge, tools, and opportunities to assert and defend their right to free expression.

 The annual Youth Free Expression Film Contest invites teen filmmakers to address a timely, relevant free speech topic.
 Past contests have explored censorship questions about video games, comedy, sex ed, social media, and protest.

 NCAC’s Youth Free Expression Program Film Contest is made possible by a partnership with the New York Film Academy.

-3. All films must address the topic: "Speak Truth to Power”
+3. All films must address the topic: "What Does Free Speech Mean to Me?”